 The Live Video Preview in the IP interface rarely works, but if you want to get it working I would try and download the Active X plugin for IE and then use internet explorer to get the feed.
-You should be able to adjust the network video feeds, and most all of the settings for the camera from the IP interface.
+You should be able to adjust the network video feeds and most all of the settings for the camera from the IP interface.

-You can test your camera feed using the Upgrade 2.8 tool by right clicking on your cameras IP address in the search and choose “Preview”.
+You can test your camera feed using the Upgrade 2.8 tool by right-clicking on your cameras IP address in the search and choose “Preview”.
 You should be able to then click connect, and get a video feed and control of the camera over the network.

 You should now be able to receive an RTSP stream from your camera.
 You can test the RTSP stream in VLC media player.
-Once you install VLC and launch the program you should be able to go to the “Media” drop down menu and then select “Open Network Stream”.
+Once you install VLC and launch the program you should be able to go to the “Media” drop-down menu and then select “Open Network Stream”.
 In the network URL, you should enter “rtsp://<ip-address>:554/1”.
-In the example below, for a PTZOptics camera with the static IP address of 192.168.111.84, the RTSP stream would accessed by entering rtsp://192.168.111.84:554/1.
+In the example below, for a PTZOptics camera with the static IP address of 192.168.111.84, the RTSP stream would be accessed by entering rtsp://192.168.111.84:554/1.
 The “554” part is the port number used by the cameras, and the “1” is the stream number.
 (There are two RTSP network streams available; one for HD content “1” and one for SD content “2”)

 1. Discovering your Network IP range (WINDOWS).

 NOTE: Changing your IP address without talking to your network admin could lead to conflicts with your network.
-If you change your address to one that is already is use it will cause communication problems.
+If you change your address to one that is already in use it will cause communication problems.

 If you need to discover the IP address range of your network you can do so by using command prompt for Windows or Terminal for Macs.